ShayBenIshay/Matrix-Agent/README.md

-# Tweet-Agent
+# Matrix-Agent
-Financial Analyst tweeting about the trades he is making in the Wall Street Stock Market.
+Financial Analyst - making portfolio, buy / sell stocks and tweeting about the trades he is making at the Wall Street Stock Market.